iqtree/iqtree.github.io/doc/Developer-Guide.md

 <!--jekyll
 docid: 02
-icon: info-circle
+icon: codepen
-doctype: tutorial
+doctype: manual
 tags:
-- tutorial
+- manual
 sections:
 - name: Alignment
   url: alignment
 jekyll-->

-This guide gives developers an overview of IQ-TREE software design, data structure and discusses possibility of implementing new models into IQ-TREE code.
+This guide gives developers an overview of IQ-TREE software design, data structures and discusses possibility of incorporating new models into IQ-TREE.
 <!--more-->

 To achieve both high performance and flexibility, IQ-TREE software has been entirely written in object oriented C++.
 Thus, it faciliates extending with new sequence data types or new models.
 IQ-TREE code consists of C++ *classes*, most of which inherits from three basal classes: `Alignment`, `ModelSubst` and `PhyloTree` to handle sequence alignments, models of substitution and phylogenetic trees, respectively.
 In the following we introduce these basal classes.